FHIR/auto-ig-builder/README.md

 ## Quick start guide

 0. **Create an IG** in a new folder, including a file called `ig.ini` alongside any other content (for example a `pages` folder) that your IG requires.
 See https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation for full documentation.
-1. **Put your IG on GitHub**: create a GitHub repository within your own organization, and push your content to GitHub.
+1. **Put your IG on GitHub**: create a public GitHub repository within your own organization, and push your content to GitHub.
 2. **Add FHIR IG Builder**: Install https://github.com/apps/fhir-ig-builder on your org or repo.

 **Now GitHub will automatically trigger a build whenever you commit changes. :-)**